ddm21/cronthehook/README.md

      status text not null check (status in ('pending', 'completed', 'failed')), retries integer not null default 0,
      last_error text,
-     created_at timestamp with time zone not null default now() );
+     created_at timestamp with time zone not null default now(), completed_at timestamp with time zone
+   );
    ```